Canyala/create-script-lib/README.md

 TypeScript (TS) adds build time quality checks and AssemblyScript (AS) adds performance to the parts of a library that need it.

+There are repositories for both [TypeScript](https://github.com/microsoft/TypeScript) and [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) on github.

 ### 1.1.
 Commentary

 *The reasons for wrapping AS code with TS code is that it creates an encapsulation layer for code that use the library.
 Logic can be moved between the TS layer and the AS layer and vice versa if warranted, without affecting client code.*